GatorEducator/dockagator/README.md

 ```

 This will use `"$(pwd)"` (the current directory) as the project directory and create
-a Docker Volume for the GatorGrader installation; the project directory must exist
+a separate Docker Volume for the GatorGrader installation; the project directory must exist
 and contain something.
 To view the cache volume you can use an interactive container;
 this can be used both to run back-to-back `gradle grade` commands, or inspect
 `/root/.local/share`, which is where the volume is mounted.